-Your attention may be brought to noticing how exhausted you really are, or how untamed your nervous system has gotten.
-Making you realize how opposite of relaxed you currently are.
-I’ve personally never worked on a person without tension.
-It just wouldn’t be human.
+You might possibly have your attention be brought to how exhausted you are or how un-tamed your nervous system has gotten.
+Or realize how opposite of relaxed you currently are.
+(By the way, I have never worked on a person who doesn’t have tension in their body).

 You may also find yourself traveling to a deep abyss of hidden and forgotten traumas.
 Distances within that one must travel, in order to reconcile the very underpinnings of our distress.
 Past injuries that were never really felt or dealt with.
 Never having processed it fully when the incident occurred; causing us to become fragmented.

 I don’t like to plant seeds in my client’s head, that the pain WILL get worse before it gets better.
 Because most of the time, it doesn’t play out that way.
 But when it does, I want to help people to be prepared.

 Your symptoms may temporarily increase while participating in therapies.
 Or perhaps you just become more aware of them.
 The therapeutic process is a continuous journey of surrendering.
 Including surrendering any expectations you might have about how healing is supposed to look.
 It is good to go into bodywork knowing that sometimes healing and change don’t happen as fast or as easily as we want it to.

 I always tell people to give any type of bodywork treatment, a couple of days to “land.”
 For 2-3 days after a session, your body will continue to release and repair.
 This is what I refer to as the 2 Day Rule.